hothanhxuan/Project-2-Sales-Performance-and-Market-Expansion-in-Retail-Dashboard-Power-BI/README.md

 - **Size**: The Orders table contains 51,290 records.
 - **Format**: CSV

-This dataset provides detailed information about ** international order transactions.** The business operates across multiple global markets, including **Asia-Pacific, Europe, and the Americas**.
+This dataset provides detailed information about **international order transactions**.
+The business operates across multiple global markets, including **Asia-Pacific, Europe, and the Americas**.
 It allows for the analysis of business performance and consumer trends during the period from 2011 to 2014.

 The data focuses on key elements such as **customer information, shipping times, and the geographic location of each order**.
 Products are clearly categorized into **technology, furniture, and office supplies**, featuring well-known brands such as Apple, Samsung, and Canon.